obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 ### ANSIBLE ROLES FOR CI ENVIRONMENT

-In addition to our already existing roles, we will go ahead and add two more roles to ansible:
+In addition to our already existing roles, we will go ahead and add two more roles to Ansible:

 1. [SonarQube](https://www.sonarqube.org).
 (Scroll down to the Sonarqube section to see instructions on how to set up and configure SonarQube manually)